ElijahCode/Router/README.md

 ```

 If you want watch more examples of using this package, you can go to github repository of this package and watch [tests](https://github.com/ElijahCode/Router/blob/development/src/HashRouter/HashRouter.ts)

+## ChangeLog

+2.0.0

+1. Now then you initialize new router it doesn't need root path.
+2. Add createRouter function.
+3. Add new types.
+4. Add urlFilter function for optimization code

+1.0.0 Release